tangshuang/tyshemo/docs/model.md

 - drop: if drop returns true, it means this field will not in `data`
 - map: convert field value to another value
-- flat: create new fields in final `data` with current field's value
+- mapAs: create new fields in final `data` with current field's value

 **onExport**